 Social security is devolved in Northern Ireland, but the long-standing “parity” principle requires Northern Ireland to keep broadly in step with the rest of the UK in social security matters.
 There are however some differences between social security provision in Great Britain and Northern Ireland, and changes to the benefits system may follow a different timetable.

 The Scotland Act 2016 devolved significant new welfare powers to the Scottish Parliament including responsibility for disability and carers’ benefits; benefits for maternity, maternity, funeral and heating expenses; and powers to vary the housing cost element of Universal Credit and UC payment arrangements.

-Further information can be found on the mygov.sot website under Benefits and grants.
-CPAG in Scotland also has an extensive range of factsheets and resources, including information on the new Scottish social security system and what’s changing in Scotland.
+Further information can be found on the mygov.scot website under Benefits and grants.
+CPAG in Scotland also has an extensive range of factsheets and resources, including information on the new Scottish benefits and what’s changing in Scotland.